 – Keywords Analysis: Create a list of keywords that are a direct result of what your customer wants from you.
 Make sure you do not leave potential related and long-tail keywords out.
 Filter out negative keywords.
 Finally, it will help you if you know what keywords your competitors are using so you can target them too.

 – Targeting Analysis: Where are your target customers located?
 Google Adwords and Facebook Ads have very specific targeting options like geographic regions, demographics and device type.

-– Quality Score: Creating relevant ads is one of the major factors for not wasting money and reducing bounce rates in AdWords and Facebook.
+– Quality Score: Creating relevant ads is one of the major factors for not wasting money and reducing bounce rates in Google Ads and Facebook.
 Both media platforms calculate their quality score using data like ad’s CTR, and how relevant is the copy of the landing page.
 Because quality score impacts your Cost Per Click (CPC) and ad’s rankings, you must make sure that you always pay attention to what your ads says with what your landing page says.

 – Optimise Ads: Both networks allow you to create one or more ads with the same keywords and targeting.
 This is called A/B Split testing.
 What you need to do is change the text and the URL and possibly the site extensions in each one.
 When running ads, the system will automatically promote the ad that wins more clicks.